ItsMePaulo/tutoring/COS212/examprep/Exam2/README.md

 > [14, 2, 13, 7, 4, 5, 16, 22, 2, 12, 8]

-3.1.1) Using Floyd's "heapifying" algorithm convert the above array to a binary **min-heap**
+3.1.1) Using Fords "heapifying" algorithm convert the above array to a binary **min-heap**

     *